The Path To Payment: Medical Billing, Its Process and Goal, Getting Paid

 What is Medical Billing?

-Next a biller prepares a medical claim that includes all the relevant patient and provider information, uses the correct diagnosis codes, pointers and modifiers, and conforms to any specific payer rules.
-After validation by claim scrubbing and CCI edits, the claim is transmitted to a clearinghouse where it is accepted or rejected.
-If accepted, it is passed on to the payer where it is reviewed and either accepted and paid, or rejected and returned for further information or documentation.
-Upon resubmission it may be accepted or denied, and a second billing cycle begins.
+After passing internal validation through claim scrubbing and CCI edits, the claim is transmitted to a clearinghouse where it is accepted or rejected.
+If accepted, it is passed on to the payer where it is reviewed and either accepted and paid or rejected and returned for further information or documentation.
+Upon resubmission, it may be accepted or denied, and a second billing cycle begins.

 What is Medical Billing Software?

-For years this type of billing used to be done entirely on paper where HCFA claim forms were filled in by hand or typed, preferably on an IBM Selectric which had the striking power to produce clean 3-layer carbon copies.
-The first widely adopted electronic software programs were Medisoft, Lytec, and Medical Manager.
-They stored patient demographics, insurance information, diagnosis and procedural codes, along with all the practice details, and printed the claim information on the HCFA form making claim processing faster, easier and more accurate.
+For decades, medical billing was done entirely on paper, where HCFA claim forms were filled in by hand or typed, preferably on an IBM Selectric, which had the striking power to produce clean 3-layer carbon copies.

-More importantly, these systems supported the ASC X12 837 (ANSI) file format for electronic claims and electronic reimbursements which greatly sped up the revenue cycle.
-So, if medical coding is all about the details—getting the patient information right and coding to the highest level of specificity, the software side of things is all about automating manual processes to improve claim validation, electronic submission, tracking claim progress, quickly revising returned claims, and digging into encounters to get denied claims resubmitted and approved for payment—all electronically and with better efficiently through software automation.
+So, if medical coding is all about getting the clinical and patient details right and coding to the highest level of specificity, the software side of things is all about automating manual processes in order to improve claim validation, electronic submission, tracking claim progress, quickly revising returned claims, and digging into encounters to get denied claims approved for payment—all electronically and with better efficiency through software automation.

-Last, but definitely not least, high-end cloud-based medical billing software integrates with every other system used in your practice, from EMR and coding to practice management and revenue cycle management.
-In addition to tight integration, make sure the software you choose offers coding validation; reports that show you key performance indicators like accounts receivable levels and percentage of denied claims being resubmitted; prior authorization tracking; and the ability to send e-statements to patients and receive payments electronically.
+In addition to full integration, make sure the software you choose offers coding validation; reports that show you key performance indicators like accounts receivable levels and the percentage of denied claims being resubmitted; prior authorization tracking; and the ability to send e-statements to patients and receive payments electronically.

-Eligibility, Benefits and Authorizations
+The Revenue Cycle Begins with Eligibility, Benefits and Authorizations

 Patient eligibility is incredibly important to preparing claims that will get paid.
 For example, Medical Economics says the number 2 reason for a denial is that a patient isn’t eligible for services because his/her health plan coverage ended, and the patient hasn’t shown proof of new insurance.